Blockbuster: The #1 Mental Model For Writers Who Want To Create High-Quality, Viral Content

 The result?
 Apart from my own results (10M+ views), we’ve helped folks write articles that are viewed hundreds of thousands of times and published on top-tier websites like Fortune, Inc., Forbes, and Time.
 One article alone even generated $100,000.

 If you want to “copy and paste” our entire system — so you don’t have to learn from years of painful trial & error — this is your chance:

-This year, I’m going to lead an interactive, live 12-week group coaching program where I personally work with 15–20 coaches, consultants, entrepreneurs and other experts to help them break through the noise and build their audience online with blockbuster articles.
+In May 2021, I’m going to lead a live group coaching program where I personally work with 15–20 coaches, consultants, entrepreneurs and other experts to help them break through the noise and build their audience online with blockbuster articles.

 To learn more and apply, fill out this form.